RemyDuijkeren/NodaMoney/README.md

 Usage
 -----
-At the moment there are three classes:
+At the moment there are four classes:
 - Currency: An immutable structure that represents a currency.
-It can give all ISO 4217 currencies.
+It can give all ISO 4217 and custom currencies.
 - Money: An immutable structure that represents money in a specified currency.
 - ExchangeRate: A stucture that represents a [currency pair](http://en.wikipedia.org/wiki/Currency_pair) that can convert money from one currency to another currency.
+- CurrencyBuilder: Defines a custom currency that is new or based on another currency.

 **Initalizing money**